codatio/codat-docs/docs/smb-help-hub/codat/faq.md

 ## What is Codat?

-A business usually runs on many software products.
+A business runs on many software products.
 These may be accounting programs like QuickBooks Online and Xero, Point-of-Sale systems like Zettle and Square, and eCommerce platforms like Shopify and Amazon Seller Central.

 Each of these products contains data related to the activities of the business.
 A financial provider may need access to this data so that they can offer their services to the business.
 However, it is often difficult to get data out of these products.